720°: Gameplay

-Pads: Give quicker recovery from wiping out.

-Helmet: Makes the player more aggressive, according to the console description; which translates to making the player spin faster.

-Arcade cabinet

-The speakers for the game are mounted atop the cabinet in a structure resembling a boombox, in line with the game's skate-rat theme.
-The display is larger than that of a typical arcade game and very high resolution (similar to that used for Paperboy).
-The joystick is rigidly mounted to a disc at a steep angle and moves in a circular fashion, instead of in compass directions like standard joysticks.
-The game also has two buttons, one for "kicking" (which refers not to actual "kicking", but to pushing the skate board with a foot for speed) and the other for jumping.

 Development

-The game program for the arcade version was written in BLISS.
+The game program for the arcade version was written in BLISS, and utilized the Atari System 2 hardware.

-Other Versions
+Ports

 The game was released to the Commodore 64 (twice) in 1987, the Amstrad CPC and ZX Spectrum in 1988, the Nintendo Entertainment System (NES) in 1989, and the Game Boy Color in 1999.
 There is also an unreleased port for the Atari Lynx.

 The Amstrad CPC, ZX Spectrum, and the first Commodore 64 versions were developed by Tiertex Design Studios and published by U.S. Gold.
-Sinclair User described it as "US Gold's finest hour."
+Sinclair User described it as "US Gold's finest hour".

 The Game Boy Color version was developed by Game Brains and published by Midway Games.
 It was originally released in March 1999 in North America and Europe.

 Reception

 The game received an overall positive reception among both users and critics.
-In 1995, Flux magazine ranked the game 79th on their Top 100 Video Games writing: "Unbelievably addicting and completely unique for its time."
+In 1995, Flux magazine ranked the game 79th on their "Top 100 Video Games", writing that it was "addicting" and completely unique for its time.

 Legacy

-Emulated versions of the game are included in Midway Arcade Treasures, released in 2003 and 2004, Midway Arcade Origins, released in 2012.
+Emulated versions of the game are included in Midway Arcade Treasures, released in 2003 and 2004, and Midway Arcade Origins, released in 2012.